Quantum Gates via Dynamical Decoupling of Central Qubit on IBMQ and 15NV Center in Diamond: Implementation and Simulation Methods

-All experiments with IBMQ were performed within the Qiskit software development kit~\cite{qiskit} version 2.1.0 and executed in the Torino quantum processing unit via Qiskit Runtime architecture version 0.40.1.
-The simulations of IBMQ with realistic noise models were executed locally with Qiskit Aer simulator version 0.17.1.
-Given the fast development of the Qiskit software ecosystem, the codes provided at \cite{dd_gates_git} and used in this work may be outdated.
-The Hamiltonians (Eqs.~\ref{eq:IBMQ_H0} and \ref{eq:IBMQ_H1}) are constructed based on the sparse Pauli operators representation from Qiskit.
-Which are then used to create the time-evolution operators (Eqs.~\ref{eq:Utau} and \ref{eq:Up}) with Pauli evolution gates, synthesized via Lie Trotterization with one repetition~\cite{lie_trotter}.
+All implementations on IBMQ were performed using the Qiskit software development kit (SDK)~\cite{qiskit}, version 2.1.0, and executed on the Torino quantum processing unit via the Qiskit Runtime architecture, version 0.40.1.
+The simulations of IBMQ with realistic noise models were executed locally using the Qiskit Aer simulator, version 0.17.1.
+Given the fast development of the Qiskit software ecosystem, the codes provided at~\cite{dd_gates_git} and used in this work may be outdated.
+The Hamiltonians (Eqs.~\ref{eq:IBMQ_H0_A} and~\ref{eq:IBMQ_H1}) are constructed based on the sparse Pauli operators representation from Qiskit.
+These are then used to create the time-evolution operators (Eqs.~\ref{eq:Utau} and~\ref{eq:Up}) with Pauli evolution gates, synthesized via Lie Trotterization with one repetition~\cite{lie_trotter}.
 Each Pauli evolution gate is appended to the quantum circuit respecting time-ordering, with discretized times during pulses (Sec.~\ref{sec:IBMQ_H0}).
-The measurements were run with 100 shots, except for the Bloch sphere tomography in Fig~\ref{fig:DM_ibmq}~(a), which was run with 500 shots for a better state reconstruction.
+Measurements were performed with 100 shots, except for the Bloch sphere tomography in Fig~\ref{fig:DM_ibmq}~(a), which was run with 500 shots for a better state reconstruction.

-For transpilation of the high-level representation of the circuits to the native hardware gates, we use an optimization level 2, with inverse cancellation of gates but not commutative cancellations.
+For transpiling the high-level circuit representations to native hardware gates, we used optimization level 2, with inverse cancellation of gates but no commutative cancellations.
 The dense layout method is used, taking the qubits with longest coherence and smallest gate times.
 Lastly, for translation, the gates are synthesized without any approximation.
-The transpiled circuits are then added with the mapped observables to the primitive unified blocs list and experimentally executed in the IBMQ or simulated with Aer.
-All experiments in IBMQ Torino were executed between July and August 2025, with minor fluctuations in some of the hardware parameters, as evidenced by the calibration reports.
-In any case, this does not affect the results here presented.
+The transpiled circuits are then added with the mapped observables to the primitive unified blocs list and executed in the IBMQ or simulated with Aer.
+All demonstrations with IBMQ Torino were executed between July and August 2025, with minor fluctuations in some of the hardware parameters, as evidenced by the calibration reports.
+In any case, this does not affect the results presented here.